RPDJF/Discord-42AuthBot/README.md

 ```

 ### Using Node.js

+If using Node.js, you'll need to have a MongoDB instance running somewhere accessible to the bot.
+You may want to consider using the docker method instead if you're not familiar with MongoDB, it will do everything for you.

 1. Ensure you have Node.js version `20.15.1` installed on your system.
 2. Copy the `.env.example` file to `.env` and fill in the necessary details.